mosi-sol/Solidity101/collection-1/README.md

 - - this is the last number added by using/generating from factory

 #### why factory?
-- less gas
+- Lower gas costs
-- more secure
+- Large quantity output (deploy) at low cost
-- change base contract if need to update/upgrade
+- Safe, fast & secure

 #### using:
 - search algorithms [ powerd by hashing, from O(n) to O(1) ]